TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_loopback_example.md

   - In this example we use ICSS as a standard ethernet port

-The examples do below
+The examples does the following:
-- A Tx channel and a Rx flow are opened to enable data transfers.
+- A Tx channel and an Rx flow are opened to enable data transfers.
 Packets are transmitted from the Switch R5F (Main R5F0_0) to the host port using the Tx channel.
 These packets are routed back to the host port by the switch hardware as the internal loopback feature is enabled.
 These packets are then transmitted to the Switch R5F by the Rx flow and the application is notified.
 - The Tx and Rx functions in the example are set to transmit and receive 1000 packets.
 After reaching the count of 1000, the application closes the Tx channel, Rx flow, ICSSG and restarts the application for a configurable number of times.
 Restarting the loopback test application ensures that there aren’t any memory leaks, and the hardware is closed properly and can be reopened any time.

 # Supported Combinations